ion-g-ion/TikzAgent/README.md

 - **🎨 Interactive Demo**: Streamlit-based web interface for easy experimentation
 - **🔧 LaTeX Integration**: Built-in LaTeX compilation and PDF/PNG conversion tools

+## Live Demo

+🌐 **Try it online**: A deployed version is available at [https://tikzagent.yonnss.org](https://tikzagent.yonnss.org)

+The live demo includes all the features of the local Streamlit version with multiple LLM providers and real-time TikZ diagram generation.

 ## Architecture

 The workflow consists of three sequential nodes connected in a graph: